A festive Romanian walnut buttercream cake with caramelized walnuts, this is one of the most decadent, best walnut cakes you could possibly make.

 - Spread this mixture on the aluminum foil and let it get completely cold.

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
 Line the baking tray (about 30x40 cm/ 12x15 inches) with baking paper.

 - Separate the eggs.
 Set the yolks aside, you will only need them for the buttercream.
-Beat the egg whites with the pinch of salt until stiff.
-Add 3 tablespoons sugar, rum (optional) and lemon juice and continue beating until stiff and glossy.
+Beat the egg whites with a pinch of salt until stiff.
+Add 3 tablespoons sugar, rum (optional), and lemon juice and continue beating until stiff and glossy.
 Carefully fold in the rest of the ground and roasted walnuts.

 - Pour this mixture onto the prepared baking tray and bake the cake base for about 20-25 minutes.
 Let get completely cold, then slice it into 3 equal rectangular parts.